An effective open image theorem for products of principally polarized abelian varieties: An effective version of Faltings's isogeny theorem

 Hence for all primes $\fp$ of good reduction,

-Thus by \cite[Corollary 2.6]{Fite}, $A_1$ and $A_2$ are $\overline{K}$-isogenous. \end{proof}
+Thus by \cite[Corollary 2.6]{Fite2022}, $A_1$ and $A_2$ are $\overline{K}$-isogenous. \end{proof}

-From Proposition \ref{quadratic-iso}, we know that if $A_1$ and $A_2$ do not lie in the same $\overline{K}$-isogeny class, then there exists a prime $\fp$ of good reduction for $A_1$ and $A_2$ such $a_\fp(A_1) \neq \pm a_\fp(A_2)$.
-We now use Proposition \ref{lemma-Serre-isogeny} together with the effective Chebotarev density theorem with avoidance in Corollary \ref{ECDT-cor}, to bound the least norm of such $\fp$.
+From Proposition \ref{quadratic-iso}, we know that if $A_1$ and $A_2$ do not lie in the same $\overline{K}$-isogeny class, then there exists a prime $\fp$ of good reduction for $A_1$ and $A_2$ such that $a_\fp(A_1) \neq \pm a_\fp(A_2)$.
+We now use Proposition \ref{lemma-Serre-isogeny} together with the effective Chebotarev density theorem with avoidance in Corollary \ref{ECDT-cor}, to bound the least norm of a prime ideal $\fp$ with this property.